11 Indirect Connections

 In a graph, two nodes A and B are connected if there is at least one path (of any length), featuring node A as the origin node and node B as the destination node.
 Otherwise, the two nodes A andB are disconnected.

-In a simple graph with no isolates, like that shown in Figure fig-paths1, it is easy to see that all node pairs are connected via a path of some length.
+In a simple graph with no isolates, like that shown in Figure 11.1, it is easy to see that all node pairs are connected via a path of some length.

 Let’s say B was a spy who needed to send an urgent message to C even though they don’t know C directly.
 If B wanted the message to get to C in the fastest way, they would use the shortest path between them, which in this case is \((BE, EC)\).
 For any two nodes in the network, the shortest path is the smallest existing path (in terms of path length) that has those nodes as the end nodes.
 This means that for every pair of connected actors in the network, we can define a shortest path between them.
 The shortest paths between pairs of nodes are also called geodesics.

-Observe that, in Figure fig-paths1, if B really wanted to reach C via the shortest path, they will always have to go through node E. When this is the case, we say that E stands in the shortest path between B and C because it is an inner node in that path.
-So B is highly dependent on E to reach C. This makes E’s position in the network particular important for B, because they play the role of go-between or broker between B and the other actors in the network (Marsden 1983).
+Observe that, in Figure 11.1, if B really wanted to reach C via the shortest path, they would always have to go through node E. When this is the case, we say that E stands in the shortest path between B and C because it is an inner node in that path.
+So B is highly dependent on E to reach C. This makes E’s position in the network particularly important for B, because they play the role of go-between or broker between B and the other actors in the network (Marsden 1983).

-Because of this connection to communication efficiency and inter-mediation, shortest paths figure prominently in various measures of node position, called centrality measures we will deal with in sec-centrality.
-One such measure, called betweenness centrality is based on counting the number of shortest paths between every other pair of nodes that a given node stands on.
+Because of this connection to communication efficiency and intermediation, shortest paths figure prominently in various measures of node position, called centrality measures, which we will cover in the centrality lessons.
+One such measure, called betweenness centrality, is based on counting the number of shortest paths between every other pair of nodes that a given node stands on.

-The length of the shortest path between two pair of non-adjacent vertices in the network can be thought of as the “degrees of separation” between them.
+The length of the shortest path between two pairs of non-adjacent vertices in the network can be thought of as the “degrees of separation” between them.
 This is also called the geodesic distance between two nodes.
-For instance, the shortest path between nodes A and B is of length three, so A is three degrees of separation away from B. As we saw in this example, there does not have to be only one shortest path between two nodes.
-Actors in the network can be connected via multiple distinct shortest paths as are A and B in Figure fig-paths1.
+For instance, the shortest path between nodes A and B is of length three, so A is three degrees of separation away from B. As we saw in this example, there need not be only one shortest path between two nodes.
+Actors in the network can be connected via multiple distinct shortest paths, as are A and B in Figure 11.1.

-Consider the edge sequence \((AD, DE, EC, CA)\) highlighted in red in Figure fig-cycle.
+Consider the edge sequence \((AD, DE, EC, CA)\) highlighted in red in Figure 11.2.
 What’s so special about it?
-Well, it looks like a path, because the inner nodes are only listed twice and so all the edges are unique.
+Well, it looks like a path because the inner nodes are listed only twice, so all the edges are unique.
 However, both the origin and destination nodes are the same!

 Something like this sometimes happens with gossip.
-You start a rumor about someone by telling somebody else, and then a third person tells you the rumor that you started as if it was news to you!
+You start a rumor about someone by telling somebody else, and then a third person tells you the rumor that you started, as if it were news to you!
 In this case, the rumor has traveled in the network via what is called a cycle.

-A cycle is path,of length three or larger, featuring the same node in both the origin and destination slots.
-In an undirected graph, cycles of length three are also called triangles or closed triads (see sec-triads).
+A cycle is a path,of length three or larger, featuring the same node in both the origin and destination slots.
+In an undirected graph, cycles of length three are also called triangles or closed triads.

-Some directed graphs, are distinctive because they don’t have any cycles.
-It doesn’t matter how hard you try, or how long you stare at them, there is no way you will find a directed path of minimum length three that begins and ends with the same node.
+Some directed graphs are distinctive because they don’t have any cycles.
+It doesn’t matter how hard you try or how long you stare at them; there is no way you will find a directed path of length at least 3 that begins and ends at the same node.

-Directed graphs completely lacking in cycles are called directed acyclic graphs (DAGs).
-Note that tree graphs are by definition graphs that do not contain cycles (as discussed in sec-tree).
-Therefore every tree graph is also a DAG.
+Directed graphs that contain no cycles are called directed acyclic graphs (DAGs).
+Note that tree graphs are by definition graphs that do not contain cycles.
+Therefore, every tree graph is also a DAG.

 Given what we have learned so far, we can characterize key properties of the whole graph depending on the range (minimum and maximum lengths) of the shortest paths and cycles between pairs of nodes in it, as well as the existence of given paths and cycles with special features: